 1. Hydrozone: group plants according to their water needs.
 Hydrozone your yard and garden so that low water-use, moderate water-use and high water-use plants are grouped together.
-Also, use elevated planting beds so that plants are watered more efficiently, reducing overall water use.
+Also, use elevated planting beds so that plants are watered more efficiently, thereby reducing overall water usage.

-3. Irrigation: install sprinklers, drip emitters and timers so you only give plants the amount of water they really need.
+3. Irrigation: install sprinklers, drip emitters, and timers so you only give plants the amount of water they actually need.

 4. Improve Your Soil: mix compost into your soil to improve its moisture retaining capability and fertility.